danyatingshen/ImageSeg/README.md

 We are excited with what we have accomplished, as we’ve achieved things we did not expect to: the interface and the efficiency of the algorithms.
 The fact that we are able to connect to the Google Vision API in real time, as well as segment images extremely quickly and in a manner that is accessible to the user, is exciting in its future prospects.
 As we move forward with this, the priority will be to use edge detection to segment images in a way that allows API use.
 We could then achieve the results we had initially sought after, and include the extra functionality we’ve inadvertently created.

-Though we all discussed with each other periodically, we each developed certain areas of the program.
-Amanda and Alex implemented k-means clustering segmentation and edge detection respectively, while Eunjun created the interface and wrote the main method capable of combining the aforementioned segmentation methods and the API capability that Sam developed.

 #### Discussion
 What we learned can be divided into two types of knowledge: technical and non-technical knowledge.